firebolt-db/godocs/docs/Overview/billing.md

 ## Subscription Plans
-Firebolt offers two main subscription plans:
+To continue using Firebolt’s engines for query processing after your initial $200 credit, you must set up a subscription plan.
+Firebolt offers two main plans:

+* [Pay-as-you-go](#pay-as-you-go-plan) &ndash; A flexible plan that requires no commitment.
+* [Commited-use](#committed-use-discount-plan) &ndash; A plan where you pay for usage up-front, and Firebolt loads discounted usage credits into your account.

+### Pay-as-you-go plan

-* **Pay-as-you-go** &ndash; Flexible, on-demand pricing with no upfront commitment.
+A pay-as-you-go plan is flexible, and provides on-demand pricing with no upfront commitment.
 This plan is ideal for startups or teams with unpredictable workloads.

-* **Committed use discounts** &ndash; Receive discounted rates in exchange for committing to a specified usage volume.
-This plan is recommended for organizations with predictable workloads.

-Contact [support@firebolt.io](mailto:support@firebolt.io) to discuss custom enterprise plans or annual pricing commitments.

-## Set-up account billing through AWS Marketplace
-To continue using Firebolt’s engines for query processing after your initial $200 credit, you’ll need to set up a billing account by connecting your account to the [AWS Marketplace](https://aws.amazon.com/marketplace), as follows:
+In order to use this plan, you’ll need to set up account billing through [AWS Marketplace](https://aws.amazon.com/marketplace) as follows:

 1. Login to [Firebolt's Workspace](https://go.firebolt.io/login).
 If you haven’t yet registered with Firebolt, see the [Get Started]({% link Guides/getting-started/index.md %}) guide.
 2. In the Firebolt Workspace, select the Configure(<img src="../assets/images/configure-icon.png" width="20" alt="The Firebolt Configure Space icon">) icon from the left navigation pane.